 While OnDeck offers a very similar product to Kabbage Funding, there are some notable differences.

-First off, OnDeck doesn’t offer as large a maximum line of credit is smaller than what’s available with Kabbage Funding and OnDeck only offers a six-month repayment period, whereas Kabbage Funding extends to 12 months for some borrowers.
+First, OnDeck’s maximum line of credit is smaller than what’s available with Kabbage Funding and OnDeck only offers a six-month repayment period, whereas Kabbage Funding offers 12 months for some borrowers.

-Kabbage Funding has a unique fee structure (which we will cover shortly) that sets itself apart from all of the Kabbage competitors.
-Meanwhile, OnDeck has a traditional interest rate structure.
-And while the interest rate you qualify for will be totally dependent on your eligibility as a borrower, OnDeck’s APR range has a lower maximum APR than Kabbage Funding.
+Kabbage Funding has a unique fee structure (more on that below) that sets itself apart from all of the Kabbage competitors.
+OnDeck uses a traditional interest rate structure.
+And while the interest rate you qualify for is totally dependent on your eligibility as a borrower, OnDeck’s APR range has a lower maximum APR than Kabbage Funding.

-Speaking of qualifications, though, OnDeck does set a slightly higher threshold for eligibility—their 600 personal credit score minimum and higher bar for annual revenue requirements make them a bit trickier to qualify for.
-That said, OnDeck does work with slightly younger businesses, only requiring nine months in business to qualify.
+OnDeck sets a slightly higher threshold for eligibility—their 600 personal credit score minimum and higher bar for annual revenue requirements make them a bit trickier to qualify for.

 Check out our full comparison guide to Kabbage vs. OnDeck.